The Edward Cadbury Charitable Trust

 - Clear Project Focus - Applications should be for specific, one-off projects rather than general running costs

-- Outcomes-Focused - Clearly articulate intended outcomes and benefits of the project
+- Outcomes-Focused - Clearly articulate who and how many people will benefit

 - Public Benefit - Show how the project meets Charity Commission public benefit guidelines